mattheworr/Fun_w_Topic_Modeling/README.md

 It would take a human reader **89,594 minutes** (over 2 months) to read everything at an average reading rate.

+Some tools & techniques used for this project are:
+* NLTK
+* Gensim
+* Tokenization
+* Part-of-Speech
+* Tagging
+* Lemmatization
+* HDP-LDA Model

 The presentation file is the presentation that was used to communicate highlights from these findings that reveal a trend towards celebrity culture in politics as well as its growing incluence over the private sector in the US.